OpenGroop/groopi-docs/docs/groopi-quickstart.md

 You should now be connected to the Groopi's WIFI network.
 Now you're ready to access the OpenGro/Op web console.

+#### Note on connecting to the Groopi's WIFI network

+While connected to the Groopi's WIFI connection, your browsing device will not have Internet access through it's WIFI connection.

 ## Browse to the OpenGro/Op web console

 With your browsing device connected to the Groopi's WIFI network, open up a browser and enter into it's address bar: